ss1611/CS220-AU-portfolio-1/README.md

 **02/12/21**: Started converting website segments/blog posts to hyperlinks for easier reading.
 Also completed the future blog post to add more content to the website.

+**05/12/21**: Learned how to resize and centre images in GitHub readme.md files; edited the photo (quality/size and centrality) in the first blog post hyperlink.

 <br>

 ## To do list